michalmachovic/michalmachovic.github.io/_posts/2019-01-17-magento-how-to-include-composer-libraries.markdown

 This will create a vendor folder in your directory, so now you’ll have `lib/Elasticsearch/vendor` with the required packages and dependencies.
 <br /><br />

 Now you’ll need to create a new module to get the autoloading working.
-Considering I’m building a Magento Elasticsearch module for Gene I called mine `Gene/Elasticsearch`.
+Considering I’m building a Magento Elasticsearch module for `Gene` I called mine `Gene/Elasticsearch`.
 Once you’ve created this module create a new observer event within your config.xml for the `controller_front_init_before` event.

 <br /><br />

-{% highlight php %}
+{% highlight xml %}
 <events>
     <!-- Support the lib/Elasticsearch/ folder -->
     <controller_front_init_before>